 But I want more than just increased awareness of heart disease (although that would be nice!)

-I want it to start with cardiac research, which for decades has focused only on (white, middle-aged) men.
+Other ways I want to move that needle for women’s heart health: start with cardiac research, which for decades has focused only on (white, middle-aged) men.
 Even the lab animals used in early cardiac research were male animals.
 Diagnostic tools, drugs and treatments have all been developed with men in mind, NOT women.

 I want that research to be sex specific so that female participants are not lumped in with males when arriving at conclusions or publishing scientific guidelines.